Accounting and analysis of financial results

 • determination of the influence of objective and subjective factors on the work of the company;

-• search for reserves to increase profits and profitability of the enterprise;
+• search for reserves to increase the profit and profitability of the enterprise;

-• development of strategies and ways of using reserves.
+• development of strategies and ways to use reserves.

-The main sources of information in accounting and analysis of financial results are the data of accounting, reporting and tables of the business plan of the enterprise.
-There are a lot of different ways and methods of financial analysis now.
-You can order an analytical study from third-party specialists or contact staff members who have the appropriate qualifications.
+The main sources of information for accounting and analysis of financial results are accounting data, reporting and tables of the business plan of the enterprise.
+Now a large number of different methods and methods of financial analysis are used.
+You can order an analytical study from third-party specialists or contact full-time employees with suitable qualifications.

 Author of the article